sauce-archives/help/docs/general-reference/managing-your-apps.md

 <h3 id="create-new-project">Create a New Project</h3>

-If this isn't the first project on your account, you will first need to select the "New App" button from your home screen:
+If you have already created other projects on TestObject, you will first need to select the "New App" button from your home screen.
+If this is your first time using TestObject, you can simply log in to your account.
 <img class="center shadow" src="/img/settings/new_app.png">